Hyphenated Americans exist in many combinations. This article explores how an Estonian-American identifies himself.

 So if you ask me that same question again today – are you Estonian or American? – my answer would simply be “yes”.

-Cover: Estonian Americans celebrating Estonian Independence Day at the Lakewood Estonian House, New Jersey (photo by Liisa-Mai Karuks for the Lakewood Estonian House.)
-Please consider making a donation for the continuous improvement of our publication.
+Cover: Estonian Americans celebrating Estonian Independence Day at the Lakewood Estonian House, New Jersey.
+Photo by Liisa-Mai Karuks for the Lakewood Estonian House.